 If you live in the north of the UK and don't like the thought of a long drive to try the South West - why not take an internal flight into Exeter Airport!
 It is on the far side of Cranbrook so the shepherd's hut is away from the flight path but exceptionally convenient if you wanted to beat the motorway traffic.
 Depending on the wind direction, you will sometimes hear the planes coming and going and the engines being tested.
 The greatest excitement from the airport is when the Red Arrows are based at Exeter for their summer display schedule - they always do a mini show for local people when they come back to base in the evening, with their characteristic plumes of coloured smoke making patterns in the sky.

 Open plan living-room with kitchen, dining and bedroom areas.
-TV, wood-burner, 2 ring hob, fridge, toaster, kettle and king-size double bed (5')
+TV, wood-burner, 2 ring hob, combination microwave, fridge, toaster, kettle and king-size double bed (5')

 Shower-room with shower, WC and wash-basin